Is Texting While Driving a Crime in Texas?

 Texting and Driving a Big Problem In Texas

 In this country, over 1,000 people are injured daily because of distracted drivers.
 The National Traffic Safety Administration says texting and driving can be more dangerous than driving with a .08 BAC.
 We all know how dangerous a drunk driver can be.

-If you were hurt in an accident with a texting driver call an auto accident attorney in Houston for a free consultation.
-Our law firm has been holding negligent drivers responsible for over three decades!
-Call for a free case review.
+Call an auto accident attorney in Houston for a free consultation if you were hurt in an accident with a texting driver.
+Our personal injury law firm in Harris County, Texas, has held negligent drivers responsible for over three decades!
+Contact us for a free case review.